mvyimby/mvyimby/content/page/about.md

 ## What YIMBY Means

 YIMBY means "Yes In My Back Yard".
-The term gained it's modern meaning in the early 2000s in the SF Bay Area due to high housing costs.
+The term gained its modern meaning in the early 2000s in the SF Bay Area due to high housing costs.
 More information about the general term can be found [here].